awsdocs/amazon-connect-admin-guide/doc_source/configure-saml-with-aws-sso.md

       For example, `https://us-west-2.console.aws.amazon.com/connect/federate/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee`

       You can locate your region ID on the upper righter corner of the console\.
-To find your Amazon Connect instance id, see [Find Your Amazon Connect Instance ID/ARN](find-instance-arn.md)\.
+To find your Amazon Connect instance id, see [Find your Amazon Connect instance ID/ARN](find-instance-arn.md)\.

    1. The default session duration for an Amazon Connect instance is 10 hours\.
 We recommend you set the session duration to match or exceed your instance’s duration\.
-For more information, see [SAML User Logging in and Session Duration](configure-saml.md#user-sessions)\.
+For more information, see [SAML user logging in and session duration](configure-saml.md#user-sessions)\.

 1. Under **Application metadata**, leave the default values\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/sso-application-metadata.png)

 1. Choose **Save changes**\.

-## Step 2: Configure Your IAM Resources<a name="how-to-configure-your-iam-resources"></a>
+## Step 2: Configure your IAM resources<a name="how-to-configure-your-iam-resources"></a>

 1. Follow the steps in [Creating and Managing an IAM Identity Provider \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml.html#idp-manage-identityprovider-console.html)\.
-In this step, you will upload the AWS SSO SAML metadata file that you created in [Step 1: Configure Your Amazon Connect AWS SSO Application](#how-to-configure-saml-with-aws-sso)\.
+In this step, you will upload the AWS SSO SAML metadata file that you created in [Step 1: Configure your Amazon Connect AWS SSO application](#how-to-configure-saml-with-aws-sso)\.

 1. Follow the steps in [Creating a Role for SAML 2\.0 Federation \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp_saml.html) to create a role that establishes a trust relationship between IAM and the AWS SSO Amazon Connect SAML Provider created in the previous step\.
    + Choose **Allow programmatic and AWS Management Console access**\.